Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 # Monitor payments and captures

 A capture is a payment made.
 The most payment service providers create a new reference, when a payment has been captured.
-> [Info] This means that the reference ID of an authorization ticket has been changed in this case.
-You will not be able to identify the transaction here with the authorization ticket ID.
+> [Info] This means that the reference ID of an authorization transaction has been changed in this case.
+You will not be able to identify the transaction here with the authorization transaction ID.

 You can use this procedure to display all incoming references to a capture transaction from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can manually change the status of a transaction to *refund* to start continuing further processing.
 You can set the status also to *void* to clear the database.
 If everything works fine with the posting of a capture, you do not need to monitor the *Payments and Captures* menu entry.
+> [Info] You can only change the status of a capture transaction, but not any data.

 ## Check capture transaction

 A capture provides numerous payment-related details, which may vary depending on the payment service provider settings.
 To decide, whether you can manually refund or void a capture transaction, you need to check its details.
-> [Info] You can only change the status of a capture transaction, but not any data.

 #### Prerequisites